pupenasan/hmi/citect/parameters.md

 The CPU Setup page is used to assign client and server components to specific processors in a multi-processor machine.

 This page lists each component's full name,  including the cluster to which it belongs, the priority and the CPU  assignment.
-If the multi-process option was not selected on the [Computer Role Configuration](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Content/Computer_Role_Configuration.html) page there will only be one entry listed, either Client or Client and  Servers.
+If the multi-process option was not selected on the Computer Role Configuration page there will only be one entry listed, either Client or Client and  Servers.
 If the Multi-process option was selected, you have the option  of selecting specific CPUs for the Client, I/O Server, Alarm Server,  Trends Server and Reports Server.

 To assign a CPU to a component: